-- (4) Where a person fails to obey a stop notice, the Director may direct an authorised officer or a person to take any action as may be reasonably necessary to impound, hunt, harvest or possess unprotected species of fauna and flora, including feral or loose livestock, found on Crown lands, protected area or private lands. - (5) A person found to be responsible for the control of an unprotected species impounded, hunted, harvested or possessed under subsection (4) is liable for the actual costs incurred by an authorised officer or person in impounding, hunting, harvesting or possessing the unprotected species. - (6) Where the Director is unable to identify the person responsible for the control of an unprotected species and which has been impounded, hunted, harvested or possessed under subsection (4) by a person other than an authorised officer, the Director shall pay to that person the prescribed fee.
+- (4) If a person fails to obey a stop notice, the Director may direct an authorised officer or any other person to take any action that may be reasonably necessary to impound, hunt, harvest or possess unprotected species of fauna and flora, including feral or loose livestock, found on Crown lands, protected areas or private lands. - (5) A person found to be responsible for the control of an unprotected species that is impounded, hunted, harvested or possessed under subsection (4) is liable for the actual costs incurred by an authorised officer or other person in impounding, hunting, harvesting or possessing the unprotected species under that subsection. - (6) If the Director is unable to identify the person responsible for the control of an unprotected species that has been impounded, hunted, harvested or possessed under subsection (4) by a person other than an authorised officer, the Director shall pay to that other person the prescribed fee.

-29. Actions against protected and partially protected species of fauna and flora
+Actions against protected and partially protected species of fauna and flora

-- (1) Where a protected or partially protected species of fauna or flora is alleged to be causing damage to crops or private property, the owner or occupier of that property, or any other person at their request or direction, may make a report to the Director who shall immediately take any action as may be reasonably necessary, including the granting of a permit to hunt, harvest or possess the protected or partially protected species of fauna and flora. - (2) In the event of an emergency, national crisis or health crisis the Director may take action as necessary to remedy a problem that may arise with respect to protected or partially protected species of fauna and flora including action which may be contrary to this Act.

-- (3) The Director, in taking any action that may be reasonably necessary under subsections (1) and (2), shall seek to conserve and protect the species of fauna and flora. - (4) Protected species and partially protected species of fauna and flora killed or destroyed under subsection (1) is the property of the Crown and shall be disposed of as authorised by the Director.
+- 29. (1) If a protected or partially protected species of fauna or flora is alleged to be causing damage to crops on private property, the owner or occupier of that property, or any other person at their request or direction, may make a report to the Director who shall immediately take any action that may be reasonably necessary, including the granting of a permit to hunt, harvest or possess the protected or partially protected species of fauna and flora. - (2) In the event of an emergency, national crisis or health crisis the Director may take any action that may be reasonably necessary to remedy a problem that may arise with respect to protected or partially protected species of fauna and flora including action which may be contrary to this Act. - (3) The Director, in taking any action that may be reasonably necessary under subsections (1) and (2), shall seek to conserve and protect the species of fauna and flora. - (4) Protected species and partially protected species of fauna and flora killed or destroyed under subsection (1) is the property of the Crown and shall be disposed of as authorised by the Director.

-30. Preservation order
+Preservation order

-- (1) The Governor acting on the advice of Cabinet may make an order for the preservation of a particular species of fauna or flora on the information of the Director that it is in the national interest to do so. - (2) Before an order is made under subsection (1), the Director shall prepare a draft which shall serve as a proposal for the preservation of the species of plant or individual specified. - (3) A proposal under this section shall- - (a) specify the location of the individual of fauna or flora; - (b) be served on the owner or occupier of the land to which the proposal relates and on a person whose interests are likely to be affected by the enforcement of the proposal; and - (c) invite representations from the public to be made with respect to the proposal within twenty eight days. - (4) After considering representations made with respect to the proposal the Director may withdraw the proposal or forward it along with a summary of the representations received to the Governor for consideration under subsection (1).

-(5) A copy of the preservation order shall be served on the owner or occupier of the land to which the order relates.
+- 30. (1) The Governor acting on the advice of Cabinet may make an order for the preservation of a particular species of fauna or flora on the information of the Director that it is in the national interest to do so. - (2) Before an order is made under subsection (1), the Director shall prepare a draft which shall serve as a proposal for the preservation of the particular species of fauna or flora. - (3) A proposal under this section shall- - (a) specify the location of the particular species of fauna or flora; - (b) be served on the owner or occupier of the land to which the proposal relates and on any person whose interests are likely to be affected by the enforcement of the proposal; and - (c) invite representations from the public to be made with respect to the proposal within twenty eight days. - (4) After considering representations made with respect to the proposal the Director may withdraw the proposal or forward it along with a summary of the representations received to the Governor for consideration under subsection (1). - (5) A copy of the preservation order shall be served on the owner or occupier of the land to which the order relates.

-PART 6-TRADE OF SPECIMENS
+TRADE OF SPECIMENS

-31. Permit required for trade
+Permit required for trade